rafabuc/final-project/README.md

 ## The Problem

-In the modern digital landscape, misinformation often manifests not just as fake text or manipulated images, but as a **semantic conflict** between the two.
-A real image can be captioned with a lie, or a real news story can be illustrated with a misleading image.
+In today's digital landscape, misinformation often manifests not as fake text or manipulated images alone, but as a **semantic conflict between modalities**.
+A real image can be paired with a misleading caption, or factual text can be illustrated with an unrelated or manipulated image.

-Traditional unimodal models (Text-only or Image-only) fail to catch these subtleties:
+Traditional unimodal approaches fail to detect these cross-modal inconsistencies:
-* **Text Models** miss visual context.
+* **Text-only models** miss visual context and image manipulation
-* **Image Models** cannot verify the factual claims in the caption.
+* **Image-only models** cannot verify factual claims in the caption
+* **Simple concatenation** fails to capture semantic alignment between modalities

 ---

 ## The Solution

+This system addresses fake news detection as a **multimodal learning problem**, leveraging both visual and textual information:

+**Approach:**
+1. Extract independent feature representations from image and text using pretrained encoders
+2. Project features into a shared embedding space
+3. Learn cross-modal semantic alignment through late fusion
+4. Classify content as REAL or FAKE based on multimodal consistency

-This system treats the detection task as a **Multimodal Classification Problem**.
-It processes the visual and textual streams independently to extract high-level feature representations, which are then fused to learn the cross-modal relationship.
-If the image and text features do not align semantically, the model classifies the content as **FAKE**.
+**Key Insight:** If image and text features do not align semantically (e.g., a war photo captioned as a peaceful protest), the model detects the inconsistency and flags the content as fake.

 ### Key Features